gvalkov/python-evdev/docs/tutorial.rst

     >>> for event in dev.read_loop():
     ...     if event.type == ecodes.EV_KEY:
     ...         print(categorize(event))
-    ... # pressing 'a' and holding 'space' key event at 1337016188.396030, 30 (KEY_A), down
+    ... # pressing "a" and holding "space" key event at 1337016188.396030, 30 (KEY_A), down
     key event at 1337016188.492033, 30 (KEY_A), up
     key event at 1337016189.772129, 57 (KEY_SPACE), down